Exceptional second-order topological insulators: Classification of second-order point-gap topological phases

 Non-Hermitian Hamiltonians $H$ are defined to have a point gap when their complex spectra do not cross a reference energy $E \in \mathbb{C}$ (i.e., $\det \left[ H-E \right] \neq 0$)~\cite{PhysRevX.8.031079, PhysRevX.9.041015}.
 To elucidate point-gap topology of $H$, we introduce Hermitized Hamiltonians ${\sf H}$ by

 Point-gap topology of $H$ coincides with Hermitian topology of ${\sf H}$.
-We identify the relevant symmetry class of ${\sf H}$ for each internal symmetry class of $H$ with additional reflection or pseudo-reflection symmetry (see Supplemental Material Sec.~I \cite{sup}).
+We identify the relevant symmetry class of ${\sf H}$ for each internal symmetry class of $H$ with additional reflection or pseudo-reflection symmetry (see Appendix~\ref{subsec: classification}).
 We thus classify reflection-symmetric second-order point-gap topology in 2D and 3D non-Hermitian systems (Table \ref{tab: AZ}) from the classification of Hermitian reflection-symmetric second-order topology~\cite{PhysRevLett.119.246401, physrevb.97.205135}.
 Table~\ref{tab: AZ} specifies possible reflection-symmetric second-order point-gap topological phases and predicts previously unexplored second-order non-Hermitian topological phenomena.
-While Table~\ref{tab: AZ} includes second-order skin effects~\cite{PhysRevB.102.205118, PhysRevB.102.241202}, we also identify exceptional second-order topological insulators featuring point-gapless corner and hinge states, as summarized in Table~\ref{tab:esoti} of End Matter.
+While Table~\ref{tab: AZ} includes second-order skin effects~\cite{PhysRevB.102.205118, PhysRevB.102.241202}, we also identify exceptional second-order topological insulators featuring point-gapless corner and hinge states, as summarized in Table~\ref{tab:esoti} (see also Appendix~\ref{subsec: classification}).
 As illustrative examples, we below study a 2D exceptional second-order topological insulator in class D $+$ $\tilde{\mathcal{M}}_+$ and a 3D exceptional second-order topological insulator in class AIII $+$ $\mathcal{S}_{-}$ $+$ ${\mathcal{M}}_{++}$.